Inbound AI For Insurance Agencies

-Edit call volume, buyer intent, 25% lift, and average annual auto premium input.
+Edit call volume, qualified intent, 25% lift, and policy or retained account value input.

 Planning model only.
-Replace with agency call logs, quote-close rate, policy mix, commission or fee revenue, bundle rate, retention value, producer capacity, and actual average premium by line.
+Replace with agency call logs, quote-close rate, renewal save rate, retained commission or fee revenue, document deadline value, staff time, service mix, carrier rules, and licensed staff capacity.

 The business case for insurance agencies

-- Share of calls with real policy, bundle, or renewal intent
+- Share with quote, bundle, save, service, review, or licensed staff intent

-- 25% conversion-lift planning assumption from immediate answering
+- 25% conversion lift planning assumption from immediate answering and faster handoff

 - Catch more auto, home, renters, umbrella, and small-business quote calls after hours.